Find out whether your property is exempt from Council Tax charges.

 Please note: we have the power to impose a penalty (max £500) if you fail to provide information that affects your council tax liability.

 If you're on a low income we may be able to help you pay your Council Tax or rent.
-Please visit our pages on Council Tax Reduction or Housing Benefits to find out more.
+Visit our Council Tax Reduction or Housing Benefits pages.